-Many owners consider them "easy keepers” because of this.
+Many owners consider Huskies “easy keepers” because of this.
 However, given that they eat less, they need energy-dense foods, which pack more calories into small amounts.
 This way, she will still be able to get her daily calorie intake.

-Blueberries: contain carotenoids, phytonutrients, and flavonoids, which prevent muscular degeneration.
+- Blueberries: contain carotenoids, phytonutrients, and flavonoids, which prevent muscular degeneration.

-Broccoli: contains beta-carotene, which protects the retina from free radical damage.
+- Broccoli: contains beta-carotene, which protects the retina from free radical damage.

-Sweet potatoes: contains beta-carotene and anthocyanin, which contain antioxidant and anti-inflammatory properties.
+- Sweet potatoes: contains beta-carotene and anthocyanin, which contain antioxidant and anti-inflammatory properties.

-Kale: contains lutein and zeaxanthin.
+- Kale: contains lutein and zeaxanthin.

 Hip dysplasia is a genetic disease that causes the head of the thighbone to fit poorly into the hip socket.
 It is more commonly found in large breed dogs like German Shepherds, however, it can occur in Huskies, too.

-You can also opt for dog foods that contain chondroitin and glucosamine, which are natural substances found in healthy cartilage.
+You can also opt for the best dog foods that contain chondroitin and glucosamine, which are natural substances found in healthy cartilage.
 Chondroitin helps to neutralize destructive enzymes in the joint, while glucosamine is key in rebuilding damaged cartilage.

 Calcium is also important to support your Husky’s bone and joint health.
-According to AAFCO, an adult dog should get a minimum of 0.5% in her daily diet.
+According to AAFCO, an adult Husky dog should get a minimum of 0.5% in her daily diet.

 *A male Husky typically weighs between 45 – 60 lb (20 – 27 kg), while a female weighs 35 – 50 lb (16 – 23 kg).